kevinleedrum/widget-factory/README.md

 Widget.find_by(component: "todo_list").logo.attach(io: File.open(Rails.root.join("app/assets/images/todo_list/logo.png")), filename: "logo.png")
 ```

+## External Widgets

+External widgets are hosted by a third party.
+The `external_widget` component simply renders the `Widget.external_url` in an iframe.

+A widget in the `widgets` table is considered "external" if:

+- the `external_url` column is populated, _and_
+- the `component` column value begins with `external` (e.g. `external_1`).
+TODO: Once these are created via the developer portal, we will need to come up with a convention and logic for generating unique component names.

+The external URL may make use of the following variables:

+- `{FULL_NAME}`: The current user's full name
+- `{MLS_NUMBER}`: The current user's MLS number
+- `{NRDS_NUMBER}`: The current user's NRDS number

+These variables will be replaced with the user's information when the widget is rendered.
+For example, if the `external_url` is `https://example.com?name={FULL_NAME}`, and the user's full name is "John Doe", the iframe will render `https://example.com?name=John%20Doe`.

 ## API Endpoints

 As [mentioned previously](#authentication), all API requests should provide a `session_id` query parameter for authentication purposes.
 This parameter is not required for the `/api/jwt` endpoint.